 This is particularly true for many people who suffer from a toxic relationship, where their own lack of energy or despair keeps them stuck in a vicious cycle and taints their own perception of their relationship with falsehoods.

-Career encompasses school and education if that is your current stage; work that is necessary, but not what you would consider a career path; and your actual career path.
-Regardless of your current stage of development, the Nine of Swords represents cruelty and the need to protect oneself.
+Career encompasses school and education, necessary work that is not a career path, and your actual career path.
+Regardless of your current stage, the Nine of Swords represents cruelty and the need to protect oneself.

-If you are a student, then drawing this card indicates that you will need to overcome some unfair treatment that is interfering with the successful completion of your education.
-You need to guard yourself against people around you who are in positions of power who want to see you fail.
+As a student, this card indicates you need to overcome unfair treatment interfering with your education.
+Guard yourself against people in power who want to see you fail.

-If you are doing work that is necessary, but not a career, then you may be a target for blame or scapegoating by someone else who is actually doing harm in the workplace.
-If you are on the receiving end of cruel and unfair behavior, then you should leave the job or leverage any protections available through the workplace.
+For those doing necessary work that is not a career, you may be a target for blame or scapegoating.
+When facing cruel and unfair behavior, leave the job or leverage workplace protections.

-When a reversed Nine of Swords is drawn in a tarot reading or appears in a tarot spread, the feeling of intense torment and depression is even stronger and should be taken even more seriously.
-On top of that, it could also represent the slow erosion of hope within the subject’s mind, slowly sapping their own sense of self-worth.
+When a reversed Nine of Swords appears in a tarot reading, the feeling of intense torment and depression is even stronger.
+This should be taken very seriously.
+Additionally, it could represent the slow erosion of hope within the subject’s mind, gradually sapping their self-worth.

-A reversed Nine of Swords can also represent a much more literal interpretation of the illustration on the Rider Waite Smith tarot deck, and represent either insomnia or nightmares.
+A reversed Nine of Swords can also represent a literal interpretation of the illustration on the Rider Waite Smith tarot deck.
+It may signify either insomnia or nightmares.

 Reversed, this card indicates that you know there is cruel behavior occurring between you and your lover and you cannot turn back the tide.
 If you remain together, the negative energy will keep reinforcing both of you and more and more pain will ensue.
 You need to break away and seek compassion before you become a lost soul regarding love.